Skip to content

 Report Generation

-from cfa.dataops.reporting import reportcat
+from cfa.dataops import reportcat

 Available Reports

-# List example reports
+# List all available reports

 reportcat.examples.basics_ipynb